 - A list of projects managed by the coordinator or the lead project manager within the last five years (please see Annex 5 of the Call Conditions for a template to justify requirements a) and b)).
 The information provided should include the subject matter of these projects, their main activities, description of the beneficiaries, duration and budget of a project and the role of the coordinator. - 2.
-A Declaration of the Professional Competences, appropriate qualifications, proven experience working with a long-term unemployment initiatives for at least 1 year and a very good command of English (C1 level or higher) (please

-38 As defined in the Glossary of the Call Conditions

-39 As defined in the Glossary of the Call Conditions
+A Declaration of the Professional Competences, appropriate qualifications, proven experience working with a long-term unemployment initiatives for at least 1 year and a very good command of English (C1 level or higher) (please see Annex 8 of the Call Conditions for a template to justify requirement c).
+The coordinator must certify that the required expertise in working with a long-term unemployment initiatives will be provided either by the coordinator or by one or several co-applicants or experts. - 38 As defined in the Glossary of the Call Conditions - 39 As defined in the Glossary of the Call Conditions - 40 As defined in the Glossary of the Call Conditions